 Using permitted processes is not supported in SEB for macOS.
 You can define and edit permitted processes for SEB for Windows here.

 - Allow switching to third party applications: If this option is activated, the kiosk mode induced by SEB will be reduced one level.
 The process switcher (Cmd-Tab) will work, so it's possible to switch to other running applications.

-Use this option only when running SEB in a user account managed by parental controls, with only SEB and the desired applications allowed.
-Also you should switch on Simple Finder and don't give users access to other accounts with administrator rights on that computer (see Secure Environment).
+Use this option only when running SEB in a managed user account, with only SEB and the desired applications allowed.
+This will currently only be usable on managed Macs, not in BYOD environments (see Secure Environment).